maelfabien/maelfabien.github.io/_pages/ent.md

 A web developer joined the team to develop the website.
 I also became quite interested in web development at that time at took the opportunity to learn basic HTML, CSS and JS, and directly apply it to the website.

-The website is not online anymore, but if by any chance you are interested in buying a platform (2 sides, rent and buy), with dashboards for the users, progress of the funding of each project... just contact me on my [email](mailto:mael.fabien@gmail.com).
+The website is not online anymore, but if by any chance you are interested in a platform (2 sides, rent and buy), with dashboards for the users, progress of the funding of each project... just contact me on my [email](mailto:mael.fabien@gmail.com).

 # The experience

  This first entrepreneurial experience was an incredible life accelerator.
 I went from the status of student to entrepreneur at the age of 19 while finishing my Bachelor.
 It came with a huge number of responsibilities, and I had to overcome many issues, some of them regarding my age or the credibility of a 19 years old student-entrepreneur.

 I took this opportunity to do web development, marketing, design, to write NDAs or understand the legal details of such or such structure, to meet customers on expositions, make partnerships with large companies... and to manage a team of up to 5 collaborators.

-In April 2019, I came back to Lausanne to talk about my experience at the 2019 Start Lausanne contest.
+In April 2019, I came back to Lausanne to talk about my entrepreneurial experience at the 2019 Start Lausanne contest.

 ![image](https://maelfabien.github.io/assets/images/speak.jpg)

 # Next ?

 After this first exeprience, I have kept thinking about potential solutions, or developing some projects, but not as a main activity.
 I think at some point, I'll get back to entrepreneurship in order to mix my passions for entrepreneurship and data science.